gomorpheus/morpheus-docs/administration/policies/policies.rst

 Policies can be disabled and re-enabled at anytime.

 ..
-IMPORTANT:: Cloud policies will override matching or conflicting Group policies during provisioning.
+IMPORTANT:: Precedence is applied to matching or conflicting Policies in the following order: Cloud > Group > Role > User > Global.

 To create a Global Policy:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^